-- (1) A newly elected Folketing shall assemble at twelve o'clock noon on the twelfth weekday after the day of election, unless the King has previously summoned a meeting of its members. - (2) Immediately after the proving of the mandates the Folketing shall constitute itself by the election of a President and vice-presidents.
+- A newly elected Folketing shall assemble at twelve o'clock noon on the twelfth week-day after the day of election, unless the King has previously convoked a meeting of its Members. - 2.
+Immediately after the proving of the mandates the Folketing shall constitute itself by the election of a President and Vice-Presidents.

-- (1) The sessional year of the Folketing shall begin on the first Tuesday of October, and shall continue until the first Tuesday of October of the following year. - (2) On the first day of the sessional year at twelve o'clock noon the members shall assemble for a new session of the Folketing.

-The Folketing shall meet in the place where the Government has its seat, except that in extraordinary circumstances the Folketing may assemble elsewhere in the Realm.
+- The sessional year of the Folketing shall commence on the first Tuesday of October, and shall continue until the first Tuesday of October of the following year. - 2.
+On the first day of the sessional year at twelve o'clock noon the Members shall assemble for a new session of the Folketing. - 37.
+The Folketing shall meet in the place where the Government has its seat.
+Provided that in extraordinary circumstances the Folketing may assemble elsewhere in the Realm.

-- (1) At the first meeting in the sessional year the Prime Minister shall render an account of the general state of the country and of the measures proposed by the Government. - (2) Such account shall be made the subject of a general debate.
+1. At the first meeting in the sessional year the Prime Minister shall render an account of the general state of the country and of the measures proposed by the Government.